evncosta/100-Days-of-Code/Day 1/README.md

 A simple Python program that generates creative band names based on user input.
 This project was completed as part of **Day 1** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 1: Working with Variables in Python to Manage Data** in the 100 Days of Code curriculum.
+It serves as an introduction to fundamental programming concepts that form the foundation for more complex projects later in the course.

 ## 🎯 Project Overview

 The Band Name Generator is a beginner-friendly Python application that: